-My blindness is the reason why I advocate for inclusion, accessibility, and equity.
+My blindness is the reason why I advocate for accessibility, inclusion, and representation.
 No one can know what going blind feels like until you’ve experienced it first-hand.
 Even then, when one or more of us share the same condition our sight is different for each of us.

 The one thing this whole experience has taught me is to be more open-minded.
 I realize I know so much less than what I thought I knew and I’m learning more every day.
 There are so many conditions people live with and there really is no room for assumptions.

 I am blind and I look like I can see.
 It isn’t easy being too sighted to be blind yet too blind to be sighted.
 Even so, I will continue breaking barriers in the hopes of a judgment-free world.
 One where blind and visually impaired individuals are doing what they love and are equally represented in all areas of life.